Kenrick Ellis: Hampton

 In his first year at Hampton, he played in 11 games for the Pirates while starting in nine.
 He recorded 39 tackles on the season, including 16 solo tackles, and ranked second on the team with 3.5 sacks.
 He subsequently earned second-team All-MEAC honors as voted on by the league's head coaches and sports information directors.

 As a junior, Ellis was fifth on the team with 51 tackles, and also ranked second on the team with 15.0 tackles for loss on the season.
 He received first-team All-MEAC honors by the league's coaches.

 Professional career

 Pre-draft

 A two-time All-Mid-Eastern Athletic Conference performer, Ellis was considered one of the best defensive tackle prospects to enter the 2011 NFL Draft.
 Ellis was ranked by ESPN as the fourth top small-school prospect in the draft.

 New York Jets

-Ellis was drafted by the New York Jets in the third round with the ninety-fourth overall selection in the 2011 NFL Draft.
-He made his professional debut on October 17, 2011 against the Miami Dolphins.
+Ellis was selected by the New York Jets in the third round with the 94th overall selection in the 2011 NFL Draft.
+He made his professional debut on October 17, 2011, against the Miami Dolphins.
 He made his first career start six days later against the San Diego Chargers.